Your first four weeks begin a transition that will change you forever. The Bible makes mention of locs in the book of Numbers.

 Your loc start can begin a few ways.
 Comb coils, two Strand Twists, or interlocking.
 People decide on a starter loc method based on their hair profile(texture, thickness, and density).
 It is discouraging for some at this stage patience is the key.
 Your hair has to learn how to be inside of the loc (dreadlock).
 This stage only lasts for 4-6 weeks and then you’re off to the budding stage.

-Budding loc stage vary for different hair profiles but lasts for the first 4-16 weeks.
+The budding loc stage varies for different hair profiles but lasts for the first 4-16 weeks.
 During this stage, your Locs will begin to bud (tangle or clump into knots.)
 The budding will begin at the root and after about 6 weeks you should be able to feel new growth and budding, where the root meets the loc (end of the new growth.)
 You may notice that your locs are fuzzy but there is a definite shape to them at this point.

 Loc Stage 3: Teenage Stage